Opportunity Profile

 2. Increase the University’s productivity and innovation in research, scholarship and creative activities that impact economic and societal development.

-3. Enrich our learning and work environment by attracting, welcoming and supporting all faculty, staff and students through inclusive excellence.
+3. Enrich our learning and work environment by attracting, welcoming and supporting all faculty, staff and students.

 4. Foster an environment that will aid in the recruitment, retention, growth and support of outstanding faculty and staff.